 Google Review Count: 90

-Branch Messenger is a special-purpose group chat tool—think Slack but specifically designed for shift workers.
+Branch Messenger (now simply called Branch) is a special-purpose group chat tool—think Slack but specifically designed for shift workers.
 It’s ideal for employees at individual locations of retail and restaurant chains, as well as workers at call centers, distribution centers, or customer service centers.
 Though primarily used to help employees and managers manage work schedules and shift swaps, it’s also useful for communicating any work-related information, such as displays, events, and time-sensitive updates for hourly staff.

 Pricing: free for employees and store/location managers; enterprise pricing by quote